ThoughtWorksStudios/bobcat/docs/builtins.md

 }
 ```

-It's important to note that built-in field types $bool and distribution don't support the unique flag (nor do the other field types such as literal or entity), and that it may not be possible to provide unique values under certain conditions.
+It's important to note that built-in field types $bool and $distribution don't support the unique flag (nor do the other field types such as literal or entity), and that it may not be possible to provide unique values under certain conditions.
 The following example is a case where there don't exist enough unique possible values which will cause an error to be returned.

 ```
 entity Human {